Málaga Red

 - FEATURES: Swiss Super LumiNova on hands + numerals

-- MOVEMENT: Sellita SW210-1b manual winding, 28’800 A/h (4Hz) with an accuracy of +/-12 sec/day.
-Signed train wheel bridge with hidden op art Camp logo
+- MOVEMENT: Sellita SW210-1b manual winding, 28’800 A/h (4Hz) with an accuracy of +/-12 sec/day, 18 jewels, adjusted to 2 positions, fully customized train wheel bridge

 - CRYSTAL: Top hat double dome sapphire with internal AR coating